 In my experience over the past decade and in talking to local IP courts in China, the IPR judges have for the most part been very forthcoming, knowledgeable and engaging.
 However, their colleagues in the Case Filing Division (立案庭) (“CFD”) have operated in a much more opaque way, typically not willing to meet at all, despite their playing a critical role in certain WTO / TRIPS obligations of China, such as granting/denying preliminary injunctions, and preliminary evidence or asset preservation measures (“provisional measures”) (TRIPS Art.
 50).
-The CFD of a court is more than a court clerk or docketing officer, the CFD actually operates to accept or deny cases, typically without handing down written decisions of any kind.
+The CFD of a court is more than a court clerk or docketing officer.
+The CFD actually accepts or rejects cases, typically without handing down written decisions of any kind.

-The opaque nature of the CFD was highlighted more generally in some recent postings on China Law Net, hosted by Prof. Don Clarke.
+The generally opaque nature of the CFD was highlighted in some recent postings on China Law Net, hosted by Prof. Don Clarke.
 Dr. Liu Nanping and Michelle Liu recently authored an article on the significance of the CFD.
-The article argues, generally without the benefit of the much smaller quantity of data from IPR-related cases, that a right to justice can often be taken away by the CFD before ever reaching the courtroom for trial.
+The article argues, generally without the benefit of IPR-related cases, that a right to justice can often be taken away by the CFD by denying a court case before the dispute ever reaches the courtroom for trial.
 In theory, the CFD was designed to filter disputes for resolution through other channels, thereby limiting the judges’ power and controlling court jurisdiction.
 In practice, however, it has been found that the division often abuses its discretion, including by pushing off controversial cases.
 The authors point out that the CFD rejects cases that should have passed the initial threshold and leaves litigants with reduced channels to pursue justice.

 China’s statistics in this area are confusing: they show a high “grant” rate of accepted cases involving provisional measures – but they don’t reveal how many cases were rejected by the CFD, since such cases were deemed to have never been “filed”.
 This “pre-screening”, I believe, contributes to the high grant rate.
 A more revealing data point is made by comparing the numbers of such provisional measure cases with the total number of IP cases filed.
 The incidence of such cases is very low, most likely because the cases never appear on the docket.
 If one were to look at the grant rates alone, one might think that China had particularly robust preliminary injunctions in all IP rights.
 In 2009, 85.42% of pre-trial preliminary injunction applications admitted in IP cases were granted.
 The number is especially striking because in US practice, preliminary injunctions for patents are rarely granted.
 China also showed even higher grant rates for other provisional measures: 98.72% of admitted applications for pre-trial preservation of evidence were granted and 100% of admitted applications for pre-trial preservation of property were granted.
 In 2010, the grant rates for these provisional measures were 89.74% for preliminary injunction applications, 97.46% of preservation of evidence applications, and 97.41% for preservation of property applications.

-A more revealing data point is made by comparing the numbers of such provisional measure cases with the total number of IP cases filed.
-In 2009, there were 59 pre-trial preliminary injunction applications, 237 pre-trial preservation of evidence applications, and 56 pre-trial asset preservation applications admitted amongst a total of 30,626 IP-related civil cases admitted at first instance.
+Data comparing the number of provisional measure cases with the total number of IP cases filed is also revealing.
+In 2009, there were 59 pre-trial preliminary injunction applications, 237 pre-trial preservation of evidence applications, and 56 pre-trial asset preservation applications admitted out of a total of 30,626 IP-related civil cases admitted at first instance.
 In 2010, 55 pre-trial preliminary injunction applications, 294 pre-trial preservation of evidence applications, 126 pre-trial asset preservation applications were admitted amongst a total of 42,931 IP-related civil cases admitted at first instance.
-The high grant rate undercuts the reliability of the overall data: if preliminary injunctions, evidence and asset preservation measures were so readily available, why then did only 0.12% of the civil IPR cases “request” preliminary injunctions, 0.68% of the cases involve evidence preservation, and 0.29% of the cases request asset preservation?
+The high grant rate undercuts the reliability of the overall data: if preliminary injunctions, evidence and asset preservation measures were so readily available, why then did only 0.13% of the civil IPR cases “request” preliminary injunctions, 0.68% of the request evidence preservation, and 0.29% of the cases request asset preservation?

 If one compares China to the United States, the rate of grants is likely higher than that of the U.S. for similar types of motions, but the actual number of cases considered by judges is dramatically lower.
 Moreover, if US experience is a guide, one would expect different grant rates for different types of provisional measures, depending in part on the right being asserted and the context of the case.
 Preliminary injunctions in patents are likely to be rare, because of the technical difficulties in adjudicating patent cases and the hardship that might be imposed on an industry if the preliminary injunction was improperly granted.
 For example, in the US, traditionally the likelihood of winning of a plaintiff winning in a patent case were 51.45%, versus 85% in trademarks and 75% in copyright.
 Patent cases are also generally more complex to adjudicate, making them less amenable to preliminary injunctive relief.
 According to one database, patent cases last 417 days on average, compared to 265 for trademark and 331 for copyright.
 Because of the significant potential impact on an industry if a patent injunction were granted, injunction rates for final judgments were 30% for patents, versus 48% for trademarks and 21% for copyright (this data was based of FY 2000 data, from a now-defunct database run by Cornell University).
 The mean award for patents is $1,759,345, while that of trademark cases is $484,428 and copyright was $837,525.